 Across Canada, long-term care and senior living organizations are under growing pressure to do more than provide care — they must demonstrate compliance with government regulations, meet quality indicators, and show measurable improvement in resident outcomes.
-Montessori for dementia aligns with ministry standards.
+Montessori for dementia can support alignment with ministry standards and quality expectations.

 At the same time, provincial frameworks are emphasizing resident well-being, dignity, and responsive-behavior reduction as hallmarks of quality.

-The adapted Montessori approach to dementia care doesn’t just complement these expectations — it offers one of the most practical, evidence-based ways to fulfill them in daily practice.
+The adapted Montessori approach to dementia care doesn’t just complement these expectations — it offers a practical, evidence-informed way to support them in daily practice.

 Ontario’s Fixing Long-Term Care Act and the Ministry’s Quality Inspection Program require that homes: